dankerrigan/riak-data-migrator/README.md

 -t Transfer custom bucket properties only (no data), to and from files on disk.
    You must specify one or more buckets (not to be used with -a, the All Buckets option).
    You must also specify -d to export or -l to import, with this option.

+Delete a bucket
+--delete Delete bucket data.
+Cannot be used with -d, -l, -k, or -t.
+Must be used with -b or -f

 Path (required)
 -r <path> Set the path for data to be loaded to or dumped from (path must be valid)